‘SNL Weekend Update’ Proves True As Eric Trump Spills The Beans On Donald Trump

 Trump Appoints Anti-Semitic Stephen Bannon To Senior Position…

-Mikey Day as Donald Trump, Jr. explains to Colin Jost that he and Eric are the only Trumps calling the shots now.
+Mikey Day as Donald Trump Jr. explains to Colin Jost that he and Eric are the only Trumps calling the shots now.

 “The only people making decisions regarding the Trump Organization are Eric and myself.”